antD97/RestrictedRockets/readme.md

     - *Only used if "client value" is set to custom.*
 - Slow fall on elytra break
   - `Client value` (default: server)
-    - Whether to use the server "slow fall on elytra break" value or the custom one.
+    - Whether slow falling is activated on this player when the elytra is temporarily broken after using more than the max number of rockets.
+    - Selecting server uses the server-wide value.
     - *This option will only appear if "allow client override" is enabled on the server.*
-  - `Custom value` (default: false)
-    - Whether slow falling is activated on this player when the elytra is temporarily broken after using more than the max number of rockets.
-    - *Only used if "client value" is set to custom.*
 - Rockets tip
   - `Client value` (default: server)
-    - Whether to use the server "rockets tip" value or the custom one.
-  - `Custom value` (default: false)
     - Whether the "remaining rockets" actionbar text is displayed on initial flight, rocket use, and rocket reset.
-    - *Only used if "client value" is set to custom.*
 - Zero rockets tip persists
   - `Client value` (default: server)
-    - Whether to use the server "zero rockets tip" value or the custom one.
-  - `Custom value` (default: false)
     - Whether the "remaining rockets" actionbar text is *always* displayed when there are no more rockets left to use.
-    - *Only used if "client value" is set to custom.*

 ---
 Copyright © 2022-2023 antD97